Planet P Project: 20-year hiatus and return of Planet P Project

 Given the relative success of Some Tough City, Carey focused his attention on recordings to be released under his own name.

-In 1991 Carey recorded the track "The Red Door" to re-introduce Artemis (the boy from the Pink World album), then Carey changed his mind and forgot about a possible sequel.
+In 1991 Carey recorded the track "The Red Door" to re-introduce Artemis (the boy from the Pink World album); then Carey changed his mind and forgot about a possible sequel.
 Later in August 2008 Carey released the compilation "The New Machine", which featured some songs recorded between 1985 and 1994 intended to be part of a third Planet P Project album.
 The Yugoslav Wars had inspired Carey to write the songs "Tears" and "The Sins of the Fathers" with guitarist Ken Rose.
-Carey also got inspired by the book The Fifties by David Halberstam, and wrote some songs about the Baby boomers and Levittown.
+Carey was also inspired by the book The Fifties by David Halberstam and wrote some songs about the Baby boomers and Levittown.
 After a 20-year hiatus, Carey resurrected the Planet P Project name for a trilogy of albums collectively called Go Out Dancing (G.O.D.).
 The albums were 1931 (2004), Levittown (2008), and Out In The Rain (2009).

 After officially dismantling "Planet P Project" in 2009 with the 3rd & final part to the "G. O. D." trilogy, "Out In The Rain", Carey again revived the project with the release of "Steeltown" in 2013, this time merging his solo career name with the project's name ("Tony Carey's Planet P Project").

-"Steeltown" is based on Norway & its history, after Carey played and travelled there extensively, both as a solo artist, and with a band consisting of mostly Norwegian musicians.
-Influenced by the occupation years of World War II and the way Norway as a nation handled this, the work is also a statement about the eternal religious conflicts worldwide.
+Carey based "Steeltown" on Norway & its history after having played and traveled there extensively, both as a solo artist and with a band consisting of mostly Norwegian musicians.
+Influenced by the occupation years of World War II and the way Norway handled this as a nation, the work is also a statement about the eternal religious conflicts worldwide.

 In 2014 a box set of the three Go Out Dancing CD's was released, 'the G.O.D.B.O.X.', which included an earlier bootleg of promotional recordings for the project.